SmilesLab-XJTU/Survey-FedRec/README.md

-# Can We Benefit from Deploying Federated Recommender Systems?
-An Insightful Review of Fine-grained Scenarios
+# A Scenario-Oriented Survey of Federated Recommender Systems: Techniques, Challenges, and Future Directions

-This is a respository for our survey "**Can We Benefit from Deploying Federated Recommender Systems?
-An Insightful Review of Fine-grained Scenarios**", which is organized with the following five parts.
+This is a respository for our survey "**A Scenario-Oriented Survey of Federated Recommender Systems: Techniques, Challenges, and Future Directions**", which is organized with the following five parts.

 |[Collaborative FedRec](#Collaborative)|[Cross-domain FedRec](#cross-domain-fedrec)|[Multi-modal FedRec](#multi-modal-fedrec)|[LLM-based FedRec](#llm-based-fedrec)|[Dataset](#dataset)|
 |--|--|--|--|--|